 The CPS must be alive to the concerns and fears of all of those involved in the prosecution process.
 Witnesses must be given as much notice as possible of the date and time they are required to attend court.

-Cases involving a Death
+Cases Involving a Death

+The CPS offers an enhanced service to bereaved families.
 Meetings with the prosecutor will be offered at important stages of the CJS process to explain the anticipated progress of the case, what is expected to happen at each court hearing and the possible sentences available for the offences charged.
 The legal guidance Homicide Cases - Guidance on CPS Service to Bereaved Families covers all aspects of our service to bereaved families, commencing with explaining the charging decision through to supporting bereaved families where cases progress to the Court of Appeal.

 The CPS will offer to meet with the bereaved family where a defendant is appealing to the Court of Appeal against his sentence or conviction or both.
-This is a statutory obligation under the (Victims' Code) (Chapter 2, Part B).

-Once an appeal has been lodged, conduct of the case will pass to the central CPS Appeals Unit within Special Crime Division.
+Once an appeal has been lodged, conduct of the case will pass to the central CPS Appeals and Review Unit within Special Crime Division.
 The allocated Appeals Unit prosecutor will be responsible for communicating with the bereaved family and offering them the opportunity to meet the prosecutor at what he/she considers to be an appropriate stage of the proceedings.